I Wanna Love You Forever: Music video

 As her debut video, careful attention was made to make sure that Jessica's virginal image would be used as the "anti-sex appeal" to draw viewers in.
 Directed by Bille Woodruff, the video does not follow the dramatic story told in the song at all and instead centers on Jessica in a photo shoot.
 The photo shoot starts with Simpson being photographed in front of a red Waco YMF-5C Biplane as she wears a white outfit with a blue jacket.
 The song then shifts to a new scene in which Ms. Simpson has removed her jacket and is now in front of sunflowers.

 The video seems to take things slowly, but in a dramatic turn of events, the sunflower scene is literally pushed over, to reveal the song's final scene: Simpson covered only in black on a dramatic soundstage lighted with blue lights.
 The video also features shots intercut with the making of the video of Jessica and her personal girlfriends.
 One of those girlfriends in the video is Jessica's little sister, Ashlee Simpson.
 Although the video shoot is commonly believed to be a fake one, it appears that the video breaks the fourth wall, as photos of the photographer taking photos apparently exist.

-Jessica once spoke of the idea for a second video but, this one was never made.
+Jessica has confirmed that another video - co-starring actor Ashton Kutcher - was actually filmed but never released.
+According to Jessica, the original video was shelved because her hair was wavy and record label executives wanted her hair to be straight.

 The video debuted on TRL on November 23, 1999, at number 10.